SiddyDevelops/Python-Bots-And-Projects/README.md

 ## Auto Clicker
 A python script which automates the mouse click and position option.
 This can later be integrated to automatically open a file/folder, send messages, etc.

+## Whats's App Bot
+A python script to which can read What'sApp-Web messages and reply with a custom message.

 ---